 You don't need to come up with a new idea for a business.
 In fact, if you can't find anybody doing the business you thought up, there is probably a good reason: It can't be justified.
 Finding a successful company that is doing the business you've thought up is actually great news because it proves to you (and potential investors) that it can work.
 Now your job is to just fine-tune a working solution, and bring it to markets that are not yet served or which are under-served.

 A recurring revenue stream is wonderful!
-I would far sooner invest in a business where a customer comes back to you month after month to buy your product that a business where you have to fight for new sale time after time.
+I would far sooner invest in a business where a customer comes back to you month after month to buy your product or service than a business where you have to fight for new sale time after time.
 Rogers, Bell, Enbridge Gas, Shaw Direct, Direct Energy, GoDaddy -- The reason they are so big and profitable is that people pay them month after month to do what they do.

 It is easier to grow a company in a new and rapidly expanding industry than a mature industry.
 Those examples above are great for recurring revenue, but just try to take on Rogers or Bell or Enbridge Gas.
 Good luck with that.
 That said, if you're in on the 'ground floor' of a new and rapidly expanding business, you can do pretty well.
 Think things like virtual reality gaming shops, dedicated WordPress hosting platforms, TikTok marketing to teens, electric vehicle sales, EV battery recycling, etc.